ItaloKusminA/RTOS-Projects/README.md

 The given periodic tasks (SENS and CTRL) are schedulable under the EDF algorithm as their total utilization is less than 1.
 The aperiodic task (DIAG) is also schedulable as its execution time fits within the available slack time of the periodic tasks.

-### Comments on Safety Margins

-To ensure the reliability of the system, a significant safety margin was added to the execution times of the tasks.
-This safety margin accounts for unexpected delays and variations in task execution, ensuring that all tasks meet their deadlines even under high load or unpredictable conditions.

-## System Schedulability with EDF and TBS Server

-### System Description

-The system is based on the Minimal Real-time Operating System (MiROS) and utilizes the Earliest Deadline First (EDF) scheduling algorithm for periodic tasks and a Total Bandwidth Server (TBS) for aperiodic tasks.
-The combination of EDF with the TBS server ensures that all periodic tasks are completed within their deadlines while efficiently managing the execution of aperiodic tasks.

-### Periodic Tasks

-The periodic tasks in the system are defined with their periods, deadlines, and worst-case computation times (WCCT).

 ## Problemns solved with the STM32 BluePill